Literacy Face to Face

 Give it a go!
 Help a literacy Learner

 Funded by the Commonwealth and produced by TAFE Oten in 2009.
-Call the hotline on 1300 655 506 to obtain a copy.
+Call the Hotline on 1300 655 506 to obtain a copy.

-Online Volunteer Tutor training Course
+Online Volunteer Literacy Tutor Training Course

 This is an online course covering all aspects of becoming a Volunteer Literacy Tutor including: legal and ethical requirements, mentoring skills, self-assessment for literacy tutoring, information about reading, writing, strategies to work with adults, children, speakers of languages other than English and members of local Aboriginal communities.